 Geostationary telecommunication satellite platforms typically consist of a central body and large (deployable) antennae together with low-damping flexible solar arrays that are rotating with respect to the Earth-pointing central body at a rate of one rotation per day.
 During orbit inclination correction maneuvers, the satellite is submitted to thruster-induced disturbance torques that require some few tens of nanometers control authority to limit the attitude depointing below 0.1 deg.
-Because of the low damping (typically 10-3) and shifting frequency modes with high resonant peaks of the large rotating solar arrays (see figure below), a stiff filtering controller is required.
+Because of the low damping (typically $10^{-3}$ ) and shifting frequency modes with high resonant peaks of the large rotating solar arrays (see Figure 1), a stiff filtering controller is required.
 Using classical control design techniques, the design problem is solved in an ad hoc fashion requiring skilled engineers to initiate the lengthy iterative design procedures, tune the convergence control parameters, and balance the multi-objective performance index.

 The limited capability of the classical design procedures to adapt to other space control problems prompted the need to develop automated control design techniques, including systematic procedures to rapidly adapt to changes in dynamic models, to rapidly optimize performance under constraints of parameter uncertainties, and to address "flexible structure control" formulations in the frequency domain.
-From an industrial perspective, there was also a need to improve European system integrators' competitiveness within the global space market by reducing the overall telecommunication satellite development time.
-H_m techniques enabled fulfillment of these requirements.
+From an industrial perspective, there was also a need to improve European system integrators' competitiveness within the global space market by reducing the overall telecommunication satellite development time. $H{\infty}$ techniques enabled fulfillment of these requirements.

-Structural flexible modes (above) of the Astrium communication satellite platform Eurostar 2000+ (left).
+Figure 1: Structural flexible modes (above) of Astrium communication satellite platform Eurostar 2000+ (left).
 The shifting of frequency modes corresponds to different angular positions of the solar arrays.
-(Source: EADS)
+Source: EADS

-Contributor: Christian Philippe, European Space Agency, Netherlands
+Contributor: Christian Philippe, European Space Agency, The Netherlands

-Standard four-block H{∞} scheme (Source: Thales Alenia Space)
+Figure 2: Standard four-block ${\rm H}{\infty}$ scheme.
+Source: Thales Alenia Space

-Ready-to-use engineering software tool based on MATLAB from MathWorks (Source: Thales Alenia Space)
+Figure 3: Ready-to-use engineering software tool based on MATLAB from Mathworks.
+Source: Thales Alenia Space

-Standard Four-Block H_m Scheme
+Standard Four-Block Hm Scheme

-The standard four-block H{∞} problem corresponds to the scheme shown on the left, where e_1 and e_2 are signals to be controlled with respect to reference input r and disturbance input d.
-The closed-loop control objectives are attained through an appropriate tuning of the weighting filters $W_i(s)$ chosen to shape the four transfer functions from r and d inputs to ε (control error) and u (command) outputs.
+The standard four-block $H{\infty}$ problem corresponds to the scheme of Figure 2, where $e_1$ and $e_2$ are signals to be controlled with respect to reference input r and disturbance input d.
+The closed-loop control objectives are attained through an appropriate tuning of the weighting filters $W_i(s)$ chosen to shape the four transfer functions from r and d inputs to $\epsilon$ (control error) and u (command) outputs.
 The weighting filters are tuned to ensure good reference tracking and disturbance rejection as well as to meet the desired control bandwidth and rolloff attenuation of the flexible structural modes.
-The H{∞} problem consists of finding the controller K(s) that fulfills the four main control design objectives:
+The $H{\infty}$ problem consists of finding the controller K(s) that fulfills the four main control design objectives: